tedante/laravel-project-scaffold/README.md

 3. On terminal run "php artisan migrate --seed"
 4. On terminal run "php artisan passport::install"
 5. After step 4 you can check the login and register.
 6. If you want create new module.
-Create a migration and model then copy a controller code down below and save controller to name you want.
+Create a migration and model then copy and rewrite a controller and model code down below and save controller to name you want.
 7. Add route resource to new controller.
 8. Now you can access route CRUD for that model.

-### ExampleController
+### Example Controller
 ```
 <?php